home-assistant/developers.home-assistant/docs/core/entity/fan.md

     async def async_turn_on(self, speed: Optional[str] = None, percentage: Optional[int] = None, **kwargs: Any) -> None:
 ```

-For intergrations that implemented `percentage` after the model deprecated `speed`,
+For new intergrations `speed` should not be implemented and only `percentage` should be used.
-add the `@speed_compat` decorator for backwards compatibility:
+The `@speed_compat` decorator should only be added if the switch to percentages is done before `speed` has been fully phased out.

 ```python
     @speed_compat
     async def async_turn_on(self, speed: Optional[str] = None, percentage: Optional[int] = None, **kwargs: Any) -> None:
 ```

-The `@speed_compat` decorator should only be added if the switch to percentages is done before July 1st 2021.
 :::

 ### Turn off